Telefunken FuBK: 16:9

 In the 1990s, a FuBK variant in the 16:9 aspect ratio format was developed for the PALplus and (HD-)MAC standards and was used by some channels such as ARD.
 Crosshatch was changed to a 25x15 grid, and geometric markings for the central 4:3 safe area were included, with the other details being generally the same as on the original version.
-This pattern could be generated by the Grundig VG 1100 video generator, introduced around 1995 as well as the digital PT5300 from DK Technologies (with an optional hardware upgrade).
+This pattern could be generated by the Grundig VG 1100 video generator, introduced around 1995 as well as the PM5644/86 and the digital PT5300 from DK Technologies (with an optional hardware upgrade).

 Variation Gallery

 Usage

 This pattern was used by many broadcasters, including: